geraldiner/scotchio-react-challenges/challenge-3-use-react-state-to-update-dom/README.md

 ![Use React State to Update the DOM page in my code](https://i.imgur.com/8KS1jd6.gif)

+## Reflection

+I was a little skeptical about this challenge because even though I'd seen this before, I couldn't remember how to do it.

+After referencing the code in my Magical Movies project (see below), I remembered that `useState` is useful here to manage the state of the `name` and `age`.
+With their respective setter methods, I added an `onchange` event listener on the `input` fields to change the variables when the person is typing.

+### Other Challenges

 ## Other Projects

 Check out other stuff I've worked on: